 - 1. Social and Political Studies

 - 2. Science, Technology and Civilization

-- Philosophy and the Creative Arts.
+- 3. Philosophy and the Creative Arts.

-Although the choice of electives in 1985 is completely free, the Department recommends that students choose at least one elective from each of the three categories to ensure that the aims of a program of general education are achieved.
+While students have a free choice of electives in 1987, the Department recommends that students choose at least one elective from each of the three categories to ensure that the aims of a program of general education are achieved.

-0 Student Oriented Elective
+0. Student Oriented Elective